tamas-w/story-management-app/README.md

-# task-management-app
+# task-management-app :notebook:
-The goal of this project to create a task management application which can be used for managing future projects stories in agile development.
+### The goal of this project is simple:
+Develop a story management application, which we can be used for handling stories of future projects. :heavy_check_mark: :bar_chart:

+### In short:
+We eager to create a personalized Jira clone application for our agile needs. &nbsp; :electron:  :bookmark_tabs: